Widescreen baroque

-Widescreen baroque is a style of science fiction writing "characterized by larger-than-life characters, violence, intrigue, extravagant settings or actions, and fast-paced plotting".
+Widescreen baroque, sometimes stylized with a space or dash in "widescreen", is a style of science fiction writing "characterized by larger-than-life characters, violence, intrigue, extravagant settings or actions, and fast-paced plotting".
 It is closely aligned with, and an outgrowth of, space opera fiction.
+The term was coined by Brian Aldiss.
+It is most often applied by literary critics, rather than authors.